frangucc/thenodechronbook/cards.md

 # Official Cards - ONLY EDIT THIS TABLE.

+*Can't wait to see these in different colors!

 #20 fundamental sensor circuits (macro axioms) and 20 scientific principals (micro axioms) can be found among these 5 projects